-Bob Pritchard (B.Mus, Mus.M, DMA) is a Canadian composer living on Canada's West Coast.
+Bob Pritchard (B.Mus, Mus.M, DMA) is a Canadian composer living in British Columbia.
 His works are performed and broadcast internationally and his research includes interactive performance, gesture tracking, and gesture-controlled speech synthesis.
 He creates video, software and music for his interactive works and produces short art films.
 He teaches music technology in the UBC School of Music, co-directs the Laptop Orchestra, and is a researcher with the UBC Institute for Computing, Information and Cognitive Systems (ICICS).

 Dr. Pritchard completed degrees at the U. of Toronto and UBC.
 Prior to teaching at the UBC School of Music he taught at Brock University, the UBC Dept. of Physics, and Douglas College.